-195. As of 2005, DENSO and Keihin had an arrangement by which they collaboratively manufactured and sold electronic throttle bodies to Honda (the "Collaborative Product").
+194. As of 2005, DENSO and Keihin had an arrangement by which they collaboratively manufactured and sold electronic throttle bodies to Honda (the "Collaborative Product").
 Beginning in 2005, Keihin began manufacturing its own electronic throttle body, which ostensibly competed against the Collaborative Product.
 In 2005, Honda issued two separate RFQs for electronic throttle bodies to be installed in the Honda Accord, Model Year 2008.
 The first RFQ was issued to DENSO and Keihin together for the Collaborative product.
 The second RFQ was issued to Keihin for its electronic throttle body that ostensibly competed against the Collaborative Product.

-196. In late 2005, Keihin and DENSO met in-person to discuss their bids for both the Collaborative Product and the electronic throttle body that was to be manufactured and sold by Keihin.
-Control of the Collaboration attended for DENSO and Control of the Collaborative Product and Keihin's electronic throttle body.
+195. In late 2005, Keihin and DENSO met in-person to discuss their bids for both the Collaborative Product and the electronic throttle body that was to be manufactured and sold by Keihin.

+attended for DENSO and and and attended for Keihin.
+During the meeting, the parties discussed the bids that would be submitted for both the Collaborative Product and Keihin's electronic throttle body.
 DENSO and Keihin believed that Honda had a preference for the Collaborative Product.
 The parties agreed that Keihin would submit a slightly lower bid for its electronic throttle body than DENSO and Keihin would submit for the Collaborative Product.
 As expected, Honda awarded the business to DENSO and Keihin for the Collaborative Product.